NuSegDG: Integration of Heterogeneous Space and Gaussian Kernel for Domain-Generalized Nuclei Segmentation: Experiments

 \subsection{Comparison on Nuclei Semantic Segmentation}

-To comprehensively assess our NuSegDG, we first compare it with state-of-the-art frameworks on nuclei semantic segmentation.
-As illustrated in Table \ref{tab2}, in the domain generalization evaluation, TransUNet \cite{chen2024transunet} achieves leading results among previous U-shape segmentation algorithms due to its large model capacity.
-Benefiting from pre-training on the large-scale dataset, PEFT SAMs \cite{wu2023medical, zhang2023customized, lin2023samus, zhong2024convolution, na2024segment,gu2024lesam, cheng2024unleashing} display better performance than these task-specific models.
-In contrast, our NuSegDG surpasses the second-best SAMUS by a significant mIoU increase of 2.62\%, 3.07\%, 2.55\%, and 4.51\% on these four target domains, respectively.
-Compared to the prompt-free SAMs, NuSegDG presents a mIoU rise of 5.01\% to 12.57\%.

-Moreover, Table \ref{tab1} provides results of the adaptability evaluation.
+To comprehensively assess our NuSegDG, Table \ref{tab1} provides generalization evaluation results on source domains.
 We observe that previous U-shape architectures show remarkable performance gains in the seen domain but are inferior to PEFT SAMs.
 Our NuSegDG achieves superior performance on these four datasets, with the best mIoU of 87.46\%, 76.06\%, 78.93\% and 73.44\%, respectively.
 On the other hand, the domain-generalized NuSegDG in Table \ref{tab2} demonstrates competitive performance on $\mathcal{S}_2$, $\mathcal{S}_3$ and $\mathcal{S}_4$ domains compared to fully-supervised U-shape and SAM-based architectures in Table \ref{tab1}.
 We provide the visualization results in Fig. \ref{fig:visual}.

-Consequently, these comparisons validate the superiority of our NuSegDG on domain-generalized nuclei semantic segmentation tasks and better adaptability in diverse nuclei domains.
+Moreover, we compare it with state-of-the-art frameworks on nuclei semantic segmentation.
+As illustrated in Table \ref{tab2}, in the target domain generalization evaluation, TransUNet \cite{chen2024transunet} achieves leading results among previous U-shape segmentation algorithms due to its large model capacity.
+Benefiting from pre-training on the large-scale dataset, PEFT SAMs \cite{wu2023medical, zhang2023customized, lin2023samus, zhong2024convolution, na2024segment,gu2024lesam, cheng2024unleashing} display better performance than these task-specific models.
+In contrast, our NuSegDG surpasses the second-best SAMUS by a significant mIoU increase of 2.62\%, 3.07\%, 2.55\%, and 4.51\% on these four target domains, respectively.
+Compared to the prompt-free SAMs, NuSegDG presents a mIoU rise of 5.01\% to 12.57\%.
+Consequently, these comparisons validate the superiority of our NuSegDG on domain-generalized nuclei semantic segmentation tasks in diverse nuclei domains.